Romanians in Spain

-Currently the number of Romanians in Spain is decreasing.
-In 2012, there were 897,203 Romanians living in Spain, in 2021 their number decreased to 556,204.

 Background

 After the December, 1989 Romanian Revolution, emigration was liberalized, but for the next few years, emigration to Spain was modest.
 It started to increase slowly during the late 1990s, and exploded after 2002.
 Emigration was further facilitated by the entry of Romania in the EU in 2007.
 By 2011, it reached a peak of nearly 900,000 people, after which the Romanian population has been steadily decreasing as a result of emigration from Spain since 2012 due to the economic problems and unemployment in the country, falling to 623,097 by 2022.
 Because of this, the diaspora in Italy, which has continued to increase, is now considerably larger than that in Spain.

 Population

 Romanian diaspora in Spain is today the second Romanian diaspora in the EU, after that of Italy.
-In recent years, emigration to Southern Europe has started to slow down, with many Romanians now preferring Northern European countries such as Germany, Sweden and the United Kingdom.
+Romanians in Spain have settled especially in the provinces of Madrid, Castellón, Valencia, Zaragoza and Barcelona.